erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 Only one Type B USB port socket for ttyUSB0 needs to be installed if there is no need for access to the debugging console on ttyUSB1.

 The 5V pins on the Type B USB cables are not connected to the USB type C VCC pins by default, in case different machines (with slightly different USB "5V" voltages) might be used for monitoring ttyUSB0 and/or ttyUSB1.
-The 5V rails can be commoned to the USB VCC by putting links or a low value resistor across JMP0 and/or JMP1.
-A link placed across SGNDM can be used to common the Male USB type C cable shield to the ground pins/ground network of the circuit; similarly, a link placed across SGNDF can be used to common a Female USB type C cable shield to the ground pins/ground network of the circuit, but commmoning of shields to ground was not found to be necessary for the prototype to work.
+The USB Type B 5V rails can be commoned to the USB Type C Vcc rail by putting links or a low value resistor across JMP0 and/or JMP1.
+A link placed across SGNDM can be used to common the Male USB type C cable shield to the ground pins/ground network of the circuit; similarly, a link placed across SGNDF can be used to common a Female USB type C cable shield to the ground pins/ground network of the circuit, but commoning of shields to ground was not found to be necessary for the prototype to work.

 If the male (plug) version of the USB-C breakout shield is used, it should be attached to the top surface of the board.
 If the female (socket) version of the USB-C breakout shield is used, it should be attached to the bottom surface of the board, to achieve the required mirroring of pin connections effected by the reversed gender.